AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_HybridClient.md

 ## Properties

-For HTTP requests and responses, the HybridClientDto object has the following properties and JSON-serialized body:
+For HTTP requests and responses, the HybridClient object has the following properties and JSON-serialized body:

-Property | Type | Descriptions
+Property | Type | Description
  --- | --- | ---
-AllowOfflineAccess | optional: bool | Specifies whether this client can request refresh tokens, by providing the *offline_access* scopes.
+AllowOfflineAccess | bool | Specifies whether this client can request refresh tokens, by providing the *offline_access* scopes.
-AllowAccessTokensViaBrowser | optional: bool | Specifies whether this HybridClientDto is allowed to receive access tokens via the browser.
+AllowAccessTokensViaBrowser | bool | Specifies whether this HybridClient is allowed to receive access tokens via the browser.
 This is useful to harden flows that allow multiple response types (e.g. by disallowing a hybrid flow client that is supposed to use code *id_token* to add the *token* response type, thus leaking the token to the browser).
 RedirectUris | string[] | Specifies the allowed URIs to return tokens or authorization codes to.
 PostLogoutRedirectUris | string[] | Specifies allowed URIs to redirect to after logout.
 ClientUri | string | URI to a page with information about client (used on consent screen).
 LogoUri | string | URI to client logo (used on consent screen).
-ClientId | string | Client ID for this Client
+Id | string | Client ID for this Client
-Name | string | Name of ClientDto.
+Name | string | Name of Client.
-Enabled | optional: bool | Is ClientDto Enabled
+Enabled | bool | Is Client Enabled
 Tags | string[] | For OSIsoft internal use only

 ### Serialized Model